Cougar attack on toddler sets off debate

 Outdoorsguy

-116 thoughts on “Cougar attack on toddler sets off debate”
+116 Replies to “Cougar attack on toddler sets off debate”

 1. Well here goes , i will test the waters first.
 When these people go into these areas ,they are looking for close encounters with wildlife, the way they animals act in the wild, what some of these people should realize is that these WILD animals eat MEAT and a toddler with a grown adult is no different than a elk with a calf or doe with a fawn (take the smallest) .
 Now on the other hand if a animal is out of its area and travels to a high density subdivision and goes after kids now we are talking apples and oranges